 Fax: (817) 421-6060

-When symptoms of cervical radiculopathy persist or worsen despite nonsurgical treatments, surgical options can be considered.
+When symptoms of cervical radiculopathy persist or worsen despite nonsurgical treatment, your doctor may recommend surgery.

 Anterior Cervical Diskectomy and Fusion (ACDF)

 ACDF is the most commonly performed procedure to treat cervical radiculopathy.
 The procedure involves removing the problematic disk or bone spurs and then stabilizing the spine through spinal fusion.

 - Maintain the space available for the nerve roots to leave the spine

 - Limit motion across the degenerated segment of the spine